A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Introduction

+The order of magnitude of these parameters makes it possible to identify the considered physical regime.

-In what follows, we are interested in a specific long wave regime where $\eps$ is considered of the same order as $\mu$ ($\eps \sim \mu$).
+In a specific long wave regime, $\eps$ is considered of the same order as $\mu$ ($\eps \sim \mu$).
 In this regime, Boussinesq derived in~\cite{Boussi1871,Boussi1872} a weakly nonlinear model bearing his name.
 In what follows we refer to it as the ``original" or ``standard" Boussinesq system.
-Using the horizontal depth-mean velocity
+Using the horizontal depth-mean velocity $v$ and the free surface parametrization $\zeta$, the standard Boussinesq (sB) equations reads: